Hyla (Peep) Crucifer, the story of the spring peeper frog, by Carol Cornelius

 Dramatic Play

 Creative Arts/Dramatic Play; shows growing creativity and imagination in using materials and in assuming different roles in dramatic play situations.
+AND Physical Health & Development/Fine Motor Skills; grows in hand-eye coordination in building with blocks, putting together puzzles, reproducing shapes and patterns, stringing beads and using scissors.

 Math and Manipulatives